 Our project began with the idea that the way science is communicated affects the way science is done.

 The team that took up the challenge to make this idea a reality is composed by graduate students (master and PhD) of different areas of specialisation: History, Philosophy, Neuroscience and Psychology.
-Here you can read about our background and motivations.
+Here you can read about our background, motivations, and organisational structure.

-“My main interest is the history of medicine and the modern life sciences around 1900, with a focus on the history of reproduction, sexology, Malthusianism, eugenics and evolutionary thought.
-I am interested in the Digital Humanities as much as I love archives – which is a lot.
 Before starting my Masters in History and Philosophy of Science at Utrecht University, I studied History and History of Medicine at the University of Wisconsin-Madison and at Utrecht University.
 In 2017, I worked as research intern at the KNAW Huygens ING in Amsterdam.
-Besides my participation in the Journal of Trial and Error, I’m chief editor of Historisch Tijdschrift Aanzet and, as student affiliate, board member of the Dutch History of Science Society Gewina.”
+Besides my participation in the Journal of Trial and Error, I’m chief editor of Historisch Tijdschrift Aanzet and, as student affiliate, board member of the Dutch History of Science Society Gewina.

 Stefan Gaillard – Treasurer